 Short of driving a car you may not have had much experience with vehicle transportation before, and depending on what you need delivered the process can vary in difficulty.
 Whilst you can undertake a vehicle move yourself it can be costly to hire a trailer and suitable towing transport, not to mention the need for goods in transit insurance and special licenses required to transport bigger loads.

-For these reasons it can be cheaper and easier to employ the services of a specialist vehicle transport company.
-Moving something like a scooter or quad bike only requires a small trailer or van; whereas transporting a tractor or large plant machinery takes a great deal more planning and a far more specialised service.
+For these reasons it can be cheaper and easier to employ the services of a specialist vehicle transportation or car transport company.
+Moving something small like a scooter or quad bike only requires a small trailer or van; whereas transporting a tractor or large plant machinery takes a great deal more planning and a far more specialised service.

 Which kind of vehicle delivery service you’ll require is essentially dictated by two things: